jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] Searching for 2.0
     - [x] Searching for 3.0
     - [x] Searching for `<< implementation >>` and perhaps move texts.
+- [x] ..
+Moving around text:
+    - [x] ⚡ Brainstorm: Moving "Loose Ideas" to "Construct Drafts"
+        - [x] Obs: I am looking at Basic Diagram Element's Loose Ideas section.
+        - [x] Q: Might I move all the Loose Ideas sections to Construct Drafts?
+Pros?
+Cons?
+        - [x] Pro: Cleaner main text
+        - [x] Con: Less easily found?
+        - [x] Pro: Construct drafts might be 'known territory', not really 'forbidden territory'.
+    - [x] ⚡ Brainstorm: Moving "Static" to "Construct Drafts"?
+        - [x] Hyp: This might clear out much of the spec, if I might apply that rule to more.
+        - [x] Hyp: Without unfinished ideas, there may not be a (preliminary) spec to speak of?
+        - [x] Conc: So maybe not.
+        - [x] ~~But Static > Loose Ideas might be weeded out.~~ > Not much to move.

 #### 2021-04-11 Done Brainstorm "Design Time = Run Time" Reformulations / The I form